Gavin-OP/stat4012-group-project/README.md

 Stock price and relative information will be download from Bloomberg terminal or [Yahoo Finance](https://finance.yahoo.com/).
 We will collect a single stock or ETF's historical pricing data (High, Low, Open, Close) at 5-minute intervals, in A-Share market for past one year.

-1. Preprocess data by calculating returns and converting it into a stationary sequence
+### Data Preprocessing

+Data will be preprocessed by considering the missing data, outliers, stock split and dividend.
+Returns of the stock or ETF will be calculated and converted  into a stationary time series sequence.
+Then it will be divided into training set, and testing set with rate 80:20 for further analysis.

+### Neural Network Development

-2. Initialize a neural network architecture through xxx
+Initialize a neural network architecture through two chosen model CNN and LSTM.

+- For CNN model, # of layer, optimizer, hyperparameters.

-3. Prune unnecessary nodes
+1. Prune unnecessary nodes

+### Model Training

 ## References